pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

    make go_develop ignite_release ignite_release_extract_binaries
    ```
    :::note
-   The binary produced by these commands in the old repo should result in the same binary as it was downloaded from [production releases](https://github.com/pokt-network/poktroll/releases), however you might consider using
+   The binary produced by these commands in the old repo should result in the same binary as it was downloaded from [production releases](https://github.com/pokt-network/poktroll/releases).
+You can use them as an alternative to building the binary from source.
    :::

 5. **(`old` repo)** - Clean up and generate an empty genesis using the old version.